in-the-keyhole/khs-trouble-maker-client/README.md

 Actions
 -------
-By Default trouble maker actions will be performed by calling the following URI's, if a matching access token is defined in the request header.
-The trouble maker (DASHBOARD)[https://github.com/in-the-keyhole/khs-trouble-maker] will invoke these URI's.
+By default, Trouble Maker actions will be performed by calling the following URIs, if a matching access token is defined in the request header.
+The Trouble Maker (DASHBOARD)[https://github.com/in-the-keyhole/khs-trouble-maker] will invoke these URIs.

 `http://<server>/trouble/kill` - Kills the service with a System.exit() command.

-`http://<server>/trouble/memory` - Executes a thread that fills up heap memory and keeps it there for the timeout period
+`http://<server>/trouble/memory` - Executes a thread that fills up heap memory and keeps it there for the timeout period.

-`http://<server>/trouble/load` - Spawns specified number of threads the block for the the timeout period
+`http://<server>/trouble/load` - Spawns specified number of threads the block for the the timeout period.

-`http://<server>/trouble/exception` - Throws an exception to validate exception handling behavior of a service
+`http://<server>/trouble/exception` - Throws an exception to validate exception handling behavior of a service.

 Defining Custom Actions Code Blocks
 -----------------------------------
-If you want to apply your own trouble actions and override the supplied defaults.
-You can create a class that extends from this supplied abstract class, shown below.
+If you want to apply your own trouble actions and override the supplied defaults, yYou can create a class that extends from this supplied abstract class, as shown below.

 	public class MyKillCodeBlock extends BaseCodeBlokc{
 		public KillBlock(long timeout) {